AgoraIO-Community/AI_BUILDER_AGENT/meeting-summarizer-agent/node/README.md

 ## Overview

-The application exposes an endpoint that can accept queries related to food delivery options.
-It leverages custom data uploaded by users in PDF format, processes this data to create vector embeddings, and stores these embeddings in a Supabase database for quick retrieval and accurate response generation.
+The application exposes an endpoint that can accept user speech and generate a summary or minutes of a meeting.
+It uses OpenAI's GPT model to generate summaries based on user input and context from the conversations.

 ## Prerequisites